grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "That's what they're calling those masts you can raise for feeding oxygen to the diesels while underwater, right?"

+[//]: # (This is less about explaining how snorkels work than about explaining to potential submarine nerds reading this book why there's no snorkel on the _Prospect_... yet.)

 "Yes.
 The diesels exhaust out of them too.
 A boat with a snorkel never has to come up to the surface, you can recharge the batteries from periscope depth."

 "We should look into installing one at some point.
 Maybe after this run.
 It seems like it would be worth the investment.
 The nighttime surface runs are starting to require too much care and caution for me to feel safe."

 "The funny thing," Hemi continued, "is I also heard that a snorkeling diesel is actually louder on sonar than one running on the surface."

-"You're kidding?"
+"You're fucking kidding?"

-"No. Apparently with the whole boat underwater more of the sound of the running engines goes into the water.
+Hemi looked at her incredulously.
+Hemi was hardly ever kidding.
+"Apparently with the whole boat underwater more of the sound of the running engines goes into the water.
 On the surface, some of it escapes into the air.
 Nobody expected that when they came up with the idea of the snorkel, but the boats out in the ocean were suddenly detectable 40 miles off or so on sonar."

-"So once again the new-fangled technology doesn't solve a problem, it just creates more options for a captain to have to make decisions about."
-Percy rolled her eyes.
+"So once again the new-fangled technology doesn't solve a fucking problem, it just creates more options for a captain to have to make fucking decisions about."
+Percy spat.

-"It's certainly not a job I would ever want.
+"It is certainly not a job I would ever want.
 I prefer a measure of certainty in my work."

 Percy lit a cigarillo.
 Hemi looked up at the dark gray sky, mostly obscured by cloud cover.

-"How's the navigation going?"
+"How's the fucking navigation going?"
 Percy exhaled a long stream of smoke that was caught up by the wind and tied into the diesel exhaust behind them.

-"I've been keeping very close track of our time, direction and speed, as usual."
+"I have been keeping very close track of our time, direction and speed, as usual."
 Said Hemi.
-"But you know that's only as good as guesswork can be.
+"But you know that is only as good as guesswork can be.
 If these clouds break up tonight and we get some stars, I would like to fix our position on the chart.
 When is the rendezvous with Shakes?"

 "At dawn.
-It will certainly be easier if we know where we are with some precision."
+It will certainly be fuckin' easier if we know where we are with some precision."

 "And if we can rely on Shakes to know where he is..."

 [//]: # (Midnight: night 1, run to Stilt City)
 The night ground on with the unvarying drone of the diesel engines always under the foot of any crew members on deck, and relentlessly surrounding them anywhere below deck.
-Since the diesel engines of the _Prospect_ were just generators that created electricity to charge the batteries and run the electric motors that actually propelled the boat, they were always run at the same, optimum RPMs.
+Since the diesel engines of the _Prospect_ were just generators that created electricity to charge the batteries and run the electric motors that actually propelled the boat, they were always run at the same, RPMs of optimum-efficiency for spinning the generators.
 Even when the boat changed speed, the all-consuming hum around them never changed in pitch or amplitude.
-For crew at the controls, with no depth to control while they were on the surface, and a steady course, there was almost nothing to do.
+For the crew at the controls, with no depth to control while they were on the surface, and a steady course, there was almost nothing to do.
 The needles of the rows of gauges all stood steadfastly at their marks.

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 Percy knew that this was the hardest part of the job --- keeping always ready to do something when there was absolutely nothing to do.
 They had to stay focussed on the job during hours and hours of virtually no sensory input at all.
-It was far too easy to fall asleep at the controls, or let one's mind wander off to a place where everything wasn't just a grime-coated gray accompanied by a background of lush and never-changing noise.
+It was far too easy to fall asleep at the controls, or let one's mind wander off to a place where everything was not just a grime-coated gray accompanied by a background of lush and never-changing noise.
-2k

 She put the crew on rest rotations.
 Every three hours three of them would get three hours off.
 This kept two people in the control room at all times, one on lookout, and one at the radar/sonar station.
 The off-duty crew were free to spend their time on deck if they wanted.
 But since there was little to see up there but a black horizon tapped against a dark gray one, most of the crew came back down after a few minutes and ended up in their rack sleeping.
 Except for Bastian.
 He wrapped his long thin form in a rubber foul-weather slicker to keep the wind off and lay out on the forward deck, apparently finding sleep there as easily as warm puppy.